cosmos/cosmos-sdk/docs/glossary.md

 ## Dispatcher

 We usually will want to have multiple modules working together, and need to make sure the correct transactions get to the correct module.
-So we have the `coin` sending money, `roles` to create multi-sig accounts, and `ibc` for following other chains all working together without interference.
+So we have `coin` sending money, `roles` to create multi-sig accounts, and `ibc` for following other chains all working together without interference.